OpenMLRL/LLM_Collab_Code_Generation/README.md

 ### Advantage Calculation

-`magrpo.normalize_advantage` is true by default, computing z-scored advantages over sibling returns; if set to be false, it uses a mean baseline without normalization.
+`magrpo.normalize_advantage` is false by default.
+When true, compute z-scored advantages over sibling returns; when false, use a mean baseline without normalization.

-`magrpo.epsilon_clip` clamps the advantage to [-epsilon_clip, +epsilon_clip] after normalization (default: 0.5).
+`magrpo.epsilon_clip` clamps the advantage to [-epsilon_clip, +epsilon_clip] after normalization (default: None).
 0 or None skips clamping entirely.

 We do not apply the importance sampling ratio because the policy changes slowly with LLMs, and the ratio is close to 1.0.
 This avoids numerical instability from multiplying many small probabilities.